Elementary NEW DRAFT

 Grades K-6

-The model provides a teacher, two teaching assistants, a behavior specialist and a clinical care coordinator for each classroom.
+Overview: The STARRS program serves elementary students with intense behavioral and emotional management needs.
+The program provides a teacher, two teaching assistants, a behavior specialist and a clinical care coordinator for each classroom, with the 6:1:2 program model focusing on students’ cognitive, social, and emotional needs.

 Extended School Year